 The local jurisdiction of the above divisions for the respective actions is governed by Article 33 UPCA.
-Principally, infringement actions can be brought either before the local/regional division hosted by the contracting member state where the infringement occurs or before the local/regional division hosted by the contracting member state where the defendant has its residence or place of business.
-In case no local or regional division is competent, the action has to be filed with the central division.
-Revocation actions, generally, have to be brought before the central division, unless both parties agree to bring a revocation action before a division of their choice.
-Additionally, any counterclaims for revocation also have to be brought before the same local or regional division.
+Principally, infringement actions can be brought either before the local/regional division hosted by the contracting member state where the infringement occurs80 or before the local/regional division hosted by the contracting member state where the defendant has its residence or place of business.81 In case no local or regional division is competent, the action has to be filed with the central division.82 Revocation actions, generally, have to be brought before the central division,83 unless both parties agree to bring a revocation action before a division of their choice.84 Additionally, any counterclaims for revocation also have to be brought before the same local or regional division.85

 The composition of the panels of these UPC divisions will impact the outcome of a given UPC case, because each UPC judge will likely decide cases similarly to how the judge decided national litigation cases prior to becoming a UPC judge.
-The primary legal sources for patent law are Article 69(1) European Patent Convention and Articles 1 and 2 of the
+The primary legal sources for patent law are Article 69(1)86 European Patent Convention and Articles 1 and 2 of the

-80. UPC Agreement, supra note 6, Art.
-33(1)(a).

-81. Art.
+- 81. Art.
 33(1)(b).

+- 82. Id.

-83. Art.
+- 83. Art.
 32(1)(d).

-84. Art.
+- 84. Art.
 33(7).

-85. Art.
+- 85. Art.
 33(4) UPCA.